eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 iox_ws_attach_user_trigger_event(waitSet, shutdownTrigger, 0U, NULL);
 ```

-Now we create two subscriber, subscribe them to our topic and attach them to
+Now we create two subscribers, subscribe them to our topic and attach them to
 the waitset without a callback and with the same trigger id.
 ```c
 iox_sub_options_t options;